sushilshinde/angular-task-manager-app/README.md

 npm install -g json-server

-# Install the project dependencies: ‘npm install’
+# Install the project dependencies:
+Install npm packages.
+Install the npm packages described in the package.json and verify that it works:

+npm install